wsw1833/pocketboard/README.md

 2. Recruiters who hire a talent from another chain must transfer payout assets using a third-party bridge infrastructure and work on the talent's native platform.
 If there are any remaining payout assets, recruiters must transfer them back, which necessitates a native token gas fee payment.

-To conclude, cross-chain collaboration using the traditional approach is inconvenient, prone to error, cost-ineffective, and time-wasting.
+To conclude, **cross-chain collaboration using the traditional approach is inconvenient, prone to error, cost-ineffective, and time-wasting**.
 Our project challenges the status quo by utilizing an XCM approach and a comprehensive collaboration pipeline.

 ### PocketBoard is the solution!